Egg waffle: Preparation

 Egg waffles are made from a sweet, egg-rich batter that is cooked on a hot griddle, a special frying pan with small round cells (resembling an æbleskiver pan but with a higher number of smaller round cells).
 The griddle is set on hot coals in the fire, or more commonly on an electrical heater.
 The batter is poured over the special frying pan and heated; the small ovals of egg waffles are thus formed.
-The crucial key to prepare a crispy egg waffle is to turn over the pan quickly after the batter is poured into the hot frying pan.
+The crucial key to preparing a crispy egg waffle is to turn over the pan quickly after the batter is poured into the hot frying pan.
 This could create an egg waffle that is crispy on top, and cake-like on the bottom.
 The waffle is also crispy on the outside with each bubble providing a fluffiness on the inside.
 In addition to the conventional "egg taste", they are also available in a variety of flavours such as chocolate, green-tea, ginger, etc. Most batters used in egg waffle are quick breads, although some are also made using a yeast-raised or fermented batter.
-Egg waffles can be eaten at different times of the day, depending on local tradition.

 Modern flavours

 Despite the origin of the traditional egg waffle is from Hong Kong, it is nowadays being reinvented all around the world.
-It is common to see the egg waffle in a variety of flavours such as green tea, chocolate, cheese, or purple sweet potato, but it has also gained popularity as a dessert in which it is served with different kinds of ice cream.
+It is common to see the egg waffle in a variety of flavours such as green tea, chocolate, cheese, pandan, or purple sweet potato, but it has also gained popularity as a dessert in which it is served with different kinds of ice cream.